designer2k2/BerlinUhr/README.md

 ## Modifiying it

-- The PCB is made with KiCad: http://www.kicad-pcb.org/
+- The PCB is made with KiCad (6.0.2): http://www.kicad-pcb.org/
-- The graphics on it are made with Inkscape: https://inkscape.org/
+- The PCB-Art graphics are made with Inkscape: https://inkscape.org/
 - Parts of the graphics are converted to Footprints with svg2mod: https://github.com/mtl/svg2mod
 - The BOM is made with InteractiveHtmlBom: https://github.com/openscopeproject/InteractiveHtmlBom

+KiCad Version of at least 6.0.2 is needed due to a bug in the KPS-3227 Footprint in older Versions: https://gitlab.com/kicad/libraries/kicad-symbols/-/issues/3164

 ## How it looks